Giving back to the community is important, and the Turkewitz Law Firm has done this over the years in a number of ways.

 Approximately 700 runners each year, from 15-20 states, converge on the system to race the trails with the funds being used for additional improvements for the benefit of the numerous communities that abut the parks.

-You can read about its creation here.
-As of 2017, Turkewitz continues to volunteer his time as the event’s founder and race director and the firm continues to be a sponsor.
+You can read about the race creation here.
+As of 2018, Turkewitz continues to volunteer his time as the event’s founder and race director and the firm continues to be a sponsor.

 The firm has also repeatedly sponsored local youth sports teams, to help keep down costs and encourage broad, community-wide participation.